Ben_Peck_zipBoard

 Ben Peck is a Senior product designer at Needle, an Advocate Marketing Cloud.
 With years of experience, Ben has worked with different teams on the design and development of projects ranging from design studios to marketing and eCommerce firms.
 He took up a lot of interesting projects, meetups, conferences which fetched him many awards too.

 After interviewing some product designers, we decided to continue to get a deeper understanding of who really is a product designer?
-With this, we went ahead in conversation with Ben focussing on keynotes like his design experience, his work life at Needle, rapid prototyping, UI/UX, and much more.
+With this, we went ahead in conversation with Ben focusing on keynotes like his design experience, his work life at Needle, rapid prototyping, UI/UX, and much more.

 Ben Peck_zipBoard